Contents

 An enterprise app is not a classic e-commerce app.
 Here, you can’t literally “buy” an item.
 Essentially, it’s a window display of material incentives with assumed prices.

-In order to get an item, users have to press “Order”; the administrator will receive the request, check the details, and give the item to the addressee, while the corresponding number of bonus points will be written off.
+To get an item, users have to press ‘Order’; the administrator receives the request, checks the details, and delivers the item to the recipient, while the corresponding number of bonus points is written off.

 Share progress

 Nothing motivates you to seek new challenges like healthy competition.
-The client thought it—we put it into action.
-The app has a multi-layer rating system: users can view person-wise, department-wise, and company-wise ratings.
-All ratings are graphic — each user is given a tier in accordance with their position in the list.
+The client thought of it — we made it happen.
+The app has a multi-tiered rating system: users can view ratings by person, department, and company.
+All ratings are graphical — each user is given a level according to their position in the list.

 Here, users can also view their points balance, updated daily, and information about the scoring system.
-Further down the road, the section is meant to include a vacation countdown and a vacation request form.
+In the future, the section is meant to include a vacation countdown and a vacation request form.

 Results

-We built an app that has the potential to bridge the gap between the back office and production.
-It boosted computer skills and motivation to learn.
+We built an app that had the potential to bridge the gap between the back office and production.
+It improved employees’ computer literacy and motivation to learn.
 Today, the mandatory training is no longer a burden but a fun gamified experience.
-Game mechanics help lure employees into the common digital environment.
+Game mechanics help draw employees into the shared digital environment.

 One of the key features that drives both personal and corporate growth is suggestions.
 The management fosters openness and creativity, and the employees no longer feel left out.
 Instead, they now have a sense of belonging and know they are working for a common cause.
 Such HR initiatives have the potential to initiate and develop a common business strategy.

-We believe that enterprise applications are essential to the HR culture of a large company, and such an app can be tweaked to the needs of your business.
+We believe that enterprise applications are essential to the HR culture of a large company and that such an app can be customized to meet your organization’s needs.
+At the same time, we’d be happy to discuss the development of any other type of corporate software, such as business automation or enterprise risk management software solutions.

 Contact us